 Comparing Success By Time Of Day:

 Google allows you to apply up to four advanced segments at a time.
-Comparing and contrasting the different groups in your Google Analytics eCommerce report, it is easier when they're side-by-side.
+It's easier to compare and contrast the different groups in Google Analytics eCommerce reports when the data is side-by-side.

 In the second example, visitors who visit from 6am to noon convert more often and generate more revenue than any other time period.